Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 Thus, Christorchaos.com does not elicit and will not publish reader comments.
 My work is fair game for those who desire to critique it, criticize it, attack it, or rebut it in whatever forum they choose to use.
 The purpose of this website is to provide food for thought and reflection.
 Christ or Chaos was not as a printed journal-and will not be as a website-a public marketplace of disparate ideas.
 There are plenty of websites and journals where disparate voices can make themselves heard.

 The links provided on this site are included to guide readers to good traditional Catholic sources.
 I do not agree always with everything that is on some of the sites that are linked hereto.
 However, the links are provided because those who run the sites are committed traditionalists who understand that God is best worshiped and human souls better sanctified in the Mass of our fathers than in the synthetic concoction known as the Novus Ordo Missae.
-Links to articles of mine that have run on the Daily Catholic, Remnant, Seattle Catholic, and Griffin Internet Syndicate websites will also be provided.
+Links to articles of mine that have run on the Daily Catholic, Remnant, Seattle Catholic, and Griffin Internet Syndicate websites will also be provided from time to time.

 It is to Our Lady, therefore, that the work of Christ or Chaos and of all of our educational endeaovors in behalf Christ the King and Mary our Immaculate Queen are entirely dedicated.
-She is the vessel through which the World was made Flesh and dwelt amongst us.
-She is the vessel through which flows all of the graces won for sinful men on the wood of the Holy Cross by her Divine Son as He paid back in His Sacred Humanity what was owed to Him in His Infinity as God: the blood debt of sin.
-It is to advance her reign as our Immaculate Queen that this work is entrusted, understanding that it will not be until some Pope actually consecrates Russia to Our Lady's Sorrowful and Immaculate Heart with all of the world's bishops that the errors or Russia, which are the errors of modernity, will cease and the Reign of Mary Immaculate will begin.
+She is the vessel through which the Word was made Flesh and dwelt amongst us.
+She is the vessel through which flows all of the graces won for sinful men on the wood of the Holy Cross by her Divine Son as He paid back in His Sacred Humanity what was owed to Him in His Infinity as God: the debt of sin.
+It is to advance her reign as our Immaculate Queen that this work is entrusted, understanding that it will not be until some true Pope actually consecrates Russia to Our Lady's Sorrowful and Immaculate Heart with all of the world's bishops that the errors or Russia, which are the errors of modernity, will cease and the Reign of Mary Immaculate will begin.

 ABOUT THOMAS A. DROLESKEY

 Dr. Droleskey was an adjunct professor of political science at the C. W. Post Campus of Long Island University between January of 1991 and July of 2003, reprising his association there for a winter intersession course, which was taught between December 28, 2006, and January 11, 2007.
 He had taught political science around the nation since January of 1974, receiving numerous awards for excellence in teaching.
 Many of his students have converted to the Catholic Faith.
-He founded Christ the King College as an online traditional Catholic college in 2004.
-It did not generate enough support, however, to sustain its program.

 Formerly a pro-life activist, Droleskey was the candidate for Lieutenant Governor of the State of New York on the Right to Life Party line in 1986.
 He was the party's candidate for Supervisor of the Town of Oyster Bay in 1997, and he challenged then Senator Alfonse M. D'Amato for the party's senatorial nomination in 1998, receiving over 37% of the primary vote.
 Droleskey has campaigned for pro-life candidates around the country.
 He is now retired from all involvement in partisan politics, concentrating instead on the promotion of the Social Reign of Christ the King and of Mary our Immaculate Queen.